 Suha’s mother suffered for a few hours and died due to the lack of basic medicine.

-Layla tells Newlines that Al Za’faraniya hospital is more a facility for rodents than people; mice compete with patients for beds.
+Layla says that Al Za’faraniya hospital is more a facility for rodents than people; mice compete with patients for beds.
 Layla’s daughter broke her arm and had the misfortune of being treated there.
 “Everything was awful,” Layla says.
 “I don’t know where to start: from the nurses who only saw us as pockets to pick, to the exhausted doctors who could not operate beyond their capacity, to the mice that would run around comfortably.
 We were startled when we saw a mouse crawl from under the pillow used by a patient!